Geod-Geom/CMfM/README.md

 ## Usage

-For testing the code, please run the notebook in the notebook folder.
+For testing the code, you can run the notebook in Google Colab.
+To use the code in your local machine, use the instructions you find in [Installation](#installation).

 ## Datasets